 Stakeholders in the Internet’s unique identifier system have a legitimate interest in maintaining the availability of Registration Data Directory Services to promote trust, confidence, and safety in the Internet.
 Section 4.6(e) of ICANN's Bylaws state: “Subject to applicable laws, ICANN shall use commercially reasonable efforts to enforce its policies relating to registration directory services and shall work with Supporting Organizations and Advisory Committees to explore structural changes to improve accuracy and access to generic top-level domain registration data, as well as consider safeguards for protecting such data.”
 Thus, Processing Personal Data in Registration Data by Registry Operator and Registrar, as required and permitted under the Registry Operator’s Registry Agreement with ICANN and Registrar’s Registrar Accreditation Agreement, is needed to ensure a coordinated, stable and secure operation of the Internet's unique identifier system.

+NCSG Comment: This is a remarkably weak paragraph and argument, for one of the most important issues in data protection: the purpose of the processing.
+The fact that the ICANN Bylaws as quoted speak to the requirement for WHOIS data is no justification for the violation of data protection law…not now, and not for the past 18 years.
+Where are the actual facts that demonstrate a need to provide open access to personal and confidential data?
+What is the purpose of the processing, and is it legitimate?
+Citing the Bylaws does not render it legitimate.

+Serving third party stakeholders is not a legitimate purpose of a data processing activity.
+Registrant data is processed to provide domain names to registrants, in accordance with standards for redress set by ICANN.
+The fact that it is convenient to simply ignore data protection rights and dump the data in a directory, as well as permit third parties to access, process and resell it is not a legitimate purpose either.
+Punting to the language in the Registrars Accreditation Agreement and Registries Agreement muddies the water even further, as we know that many of the provisions in those contracts are not in compliance with the GDPR.

+Please provide a clear statement of the purpose of collecting and using registrant data.
+Do not start with all the vast myriad of actors who want access to that data.
+Start with ICANN’s limited role.
+Explain ICANN’s role as Data Controller in this section.

 However, such Processing must be in a manner that complies with the GDPR, including on the basis of a specific identified purpose for such Processing.
 Accordingly, Personal Data included in Registration Data may be processed on the basis of a legitimate interest, and only for the following legitimate purposes:

 4.1.
 Providing access to accurate, reliable, and uniform Registration Data based on legitimate purposes not outweighed by the fundamental rights of relevant data subjects, consistent with GDPR;

+NCSG Comment: This is not a primary purpose.
+See our new 4.7.

+4.1 Maintaining reasonably accurate and reliable registration data, in order to facilitate the registration of domain names and in a fair, secure, and reliable manner, respecting their fundamental rights while protecting the security and stability of the DNS.

 4.2.
 Enabling a reliable mechanism for identifying and contacting the Registered

 Name Holder;

-4.3. nabling the publication of technical and administrative points of contact administer the domain name;
+4.3.
+At the request of the Registered Name Holder, enabling the publication of technical and administrative points of contact who administer the domain name;

 4.4.
 Providing reasonably accurate and up-to-date information about the technical and administrative points of contact administering the domain names;